rwxrob/notes/Cycling/Daily routine.md

 https://www.strava.com/routes/3346725453013739892

-This route takes me 2.5 hours at my slowest pace in Z1-Z2 which will only increase and is the perfect time to train fat-burning systems and not run completely out of water without a refill.
+This route takes me 2.5 hours at my slowest pace in Z1-Z2 which will only increase as I get better.
+Since recovery and base are the slowest all my other on-bike training will take less time than this.

+2.5 hours on base endurance days is the perfect duration for me to train fat-burning systems and not run completely out of water without a refill.
 I only have to carry 2x750ml and an emergency Payday candy bar or homemade gel in case I failed pre-fueling.
 There are plenty of places to cover me if I did fail.
 I've flatted before and needed that candy bar.
+I also do a different 7-hour ride on Sunday (except the recovery )
 ## General hours

 Bike training days are Monday, Wednesday, and Friday and are the busiest since I try to get 2-3 hours in on those days.
 Gym days only take about an hour so the longer time taken from bike training days is made up by shorter gym training session.
 Plus I can actually attend a meeting on Wednesday while on the bike because it is a "listen in" meeting mostly.
 Saturday is my "get shit done" day.
 Sunday is my "all day on the bike" day.